Is the Keto Diet a Bad Idea for People With Acid Reflux?

 “When people do the keto diet, they are forcing their liver and organs to work harder to convert protein or fat into sugar,” Kover says.
 “The problem is, proteins and fats do not metabolize cleanly like complex carbs and therefore more nitrogenous waste builds up.
 This puts extra stress on the kidneys to flush it out.”

 Additionally, a 2017 study found a “mildly negative” impact on physical fitness in healthy adults who tried the keto diet for six weeks.
 More research is needed to understand whether the keto diet is effective for long-term weight loss.

 Fatty foods and acid reflux

 The keto diet may also spell trouble if you have acid reflux.
 Researchers have shown that acid reflux symptoms appear more frequently after consumption of foods that are high in fat.
-Fatty foods can cause the ring-like muscle that acts like a valve between the esophagus and stomach to relax, allowing more stomach acid to back up.
+Fatty foods can cause the ring-like muscle that acts like a valve between the esophagus and stomach (lower esophageal sphincter, or LES) to relax, allowing more stomach acid to back up.
 Fat also takes longer to leave the stomach, which could also increase acid reflux symptoms.

 Alternatives to the keto diet when you have acid reflux

 Obesity plays a key role in increased acid reflux symptoms.
 If you have acid reflux and are overweight, losing weight is important.
-Credible nutritionists agree that losing weight involves consistently choosing real foods and avoiding processed foods, especially those that are fat and sugar laden.
+Even though some research suggests that the keto diet may be effective for both short- and long-term weight loss, most nutritionists agree that losing weight involves consistently choosing real foods and avoiding processed foods, especially those that are fat and sugar laden.

 A quick-fix diet will rarely lead to lasting weight loss changes, and, like in the case of the keto diet, it may even make your reflux symptoms worse.